Propaganda in China: Mao era

+To promote the Marriage Law of 1950 and its prohibitions on "mercenary marriage," propaganda denounced the sale of and purchase of brides.
+Propaganda also promoted free-choice marriage, emphasizing that love was an important component of successful marriage.

+One trend in 1950s propaganda was the promotion of economic development, depicting people enjoying material benefits of socialist society like furniture, clothing, watches, bicycles, and other goods.

 In rural China, traveling drama troupes did propaganda work and were particularly important during land reform and other mass campaigns.
 In 1951, a directive to develop a nationwide propaganda network designated individuals in each school, factory, and work unit as propaganda workers.
 CCP propaganda sought to promote model workers and soldiers whose productive examples were promoted to the public via radio, and other media.
 In 1955, the Ministry of Culture sought to develop rural cultural networks to distribute media like other performances, lantern slides, books, cinema, radio, books, and to establish newspaper reading groups.
 Salaried workers at rural cultural centers toured the countryside distributing propaganda materials, teaching revolutionary songs, and the like.